joseferreira5/outr-space/README.md

 #### Component Estimates

-> Use this section to estimate the time necessary to build out each of the components you've described above.

 | Task                | Priority | Estimated Time | Time Invested | Actual Time |
 | ------------------- | :------: | :------------: | :-----------: | :---------: |
 | Add Contact Form    |    L     |     3 hrs      |     2 hrs     |    3 hrs    |
 | Create CRUD Actions |    H     |     3 hrs      |     1 hrs     |     TBD     |
 | TOTAL               |          |     6 hrs      |     3 hrs     |     TBD     |

-> _Why is this necessary?
-Time frames are key to the development cycle.
-You have limited time to code your app, and your estimates can then be used to evalute possibilities of your MVP and post-MVP based on time needed.
-It's best you assume an additional hour for each component, as well as a few hours added to the total time, to play it safe._

 <br>